bretdavidson/dsvil-github-web-exercise/README.md

 2. Examine the assigned meal course
 3. Make an edit
 4. Commit changes (with meaningful comments), choosing the option to "create a new branch and start a pull request"

-#### The first round of pull requests will be discsussed by the group and approved by the workshop leaders.

 5. Repeat
 6. Approve pull requests from your team